Dominican Sisters of St. Catherine of Siena: History

-In God’s design, Mother Sebastiana died in 1692 and Mother Antonia in 1694.
-They did not live to see the Beaterio established in 1696 as they predicted.
-Nevertheless, they, with Mother Francisca are considered the nucleus of the Foundation of the Beaterio.

-In July 1963, three years before the formal foundation of the Beaterio, the two professed Beatas, Francisca de Fuentes and Antonia de Fuentes had manifested their concern for the temporal needs of their association.
+Sebastiana died in 1692 and Mother Antonia in 1694.
+They did not live to see the order established in 1696 as they predicted.
+Nevertheless, they, with Mother Francisca are considered the nucleus of the foundation of the order.
+In July 1963, three years before the formal foundation of the order, the two professed sisters, Francisca de Fuentes and Antonia de Fuentes had manifested their concern for the temporal needs of their association.

 Clockwise from top left: Drawings of Mother Francisca del Espiritu Santo, Hermana Sebastiana de Jesus, Mother Antonio de Jesus Maria and Juan de Escaño Cordova by C. Borromeo, c.
 1858, in F. Gainza, Manual de los Hermanos y Hermanas de la Tercera Orden.

 Soon after the death of Mother Antonia, Fr.
 Juan de Sto.
 Domingo gave the habit to Lorenza Lopez and Juana de Sma.
 Trinidad.
-So the three beatas, including Mother Francisca, lived in that house as in a convent, thus laying the foundation of the Beaterio.
+So the three sisters, including Mother Francisca, lived in that house as in a convent, thus laying the foundation of the order.

 At first, Francísca and her companions lived in the house of Antonia de Esguerra who had by then died.
 On 26 July 1696 the Beaterio de Sta.
-Catalina de Sena de las Hermanas de Penitencia de la Tercera Orden was definitively established with the profession of vows of Mother Francisca and nine (9) other Beatas.
+Catalina de Sena de las Hermanas de Penitencia de la Tercera Orden was definitively established with the profession of vows of Mother Francisca and nine (9) other sisters.
 Francísca de Fuentes was named prioress and took the name Mother Francisca del Espiritu Santo.

 There were other young women who asked to be admitted like: Jacinta, of Spanish-Japanese descent.
-At this point, there were already five Beatas.
+At this point, there were already five sisters.
 With the assurance of Fr.
-Gregorio Giraldez, the Procurator General, he procured a house adjoined to the first, renovated it to become the oratory where the Beatas could assemble together to pray.
+Gregorio Giraldez, the Procurator General, he procured a house adjoined to the first, renovated it to become the oratory where the sisters could assemble together to pray.
 As.
 Fr.
 Juan de Sto.
 Domingo stated, ‘the Beaterio was being formed without the intention of founding it, and the things of God come to light.”

 It is known as the Beaterio de Sta.
 Catalina de Sena in Intramuros, Manila.
-It was specified in the beaterio foundation papers that there would be only fifteen choir sisters of Spanish blood in honor of the fifteen mysteries of the rosary.
+It was specified in the order's foundation papers that there would be only fifteen choir sisters of Spanish blood in honor of the fifteen mysteries of the rosary.
 The Dominican Chapter of April 17, 1633, mandated "that those who enter the convent should all be Spanish women and not in any way mestizos."
 (Fr.
 Rolando de la Rosa, OP, Beginnings of the Filipino Dominicans 2014).